GeorgeWang26/autonomous-docking/README.md

 ```

 Run streaming and calibration nodes
-  - `--size` refers to the number of internal corner, as described in the OpenCV documentation (i.e. the 8x6 checkerboard contains 9x7 squares)
+  - `--size` refers to the number of internal corner, as described in the OpenCV documentation (i.e. the 9x6 checkerboard contains 10x7 squares, as shown in sample)
   - `--square` refers to the side length of squares measuered in meters
 ```
 # terminal 1